psx-spx/psx-spx.github.io/docs/cdromdrive.md

 seeking).<br/>

 #### First Response
-The First Response interrupt is sent after processing the command (that is, when the mainloop sees a new command without any old interrupt pending).
+The First Response interrupt is sent almost immediately after processing the command (that is, when the mainloop sees a new command without any old interrupt pending).
 For GetStat, timings are as so:<br/>
 ```